Is a Property Manager Worth the Cost? An Honest Analysis

 How do I evaluate whether my property manager is worth the cost?▾

 Track three metrics: vacancy rate (how many days per year was the property vacant?), eviction rate (has the manager had to evict any tenant they placed?), and retention rate (do tenants renew their leases?).
 A manager who achieves near-zero vacancy, sub-1% evictions, and strong renewal rates is almost certainly generating positive ROI over the management fee.
-A manager who takes months to fill vacancies or places tenants who don't renew is likely not worth their cost.
+A manager who takes months to fill vacancies or places tenants who do not renew is likely not worth their cost.

 You might also like